 The Digital Filmmaking degree program immerses students in the art of digital video and film production for a variety of outlets.
-By utilizing the latest tools available to today's media developers, you'll learn how to create professional content for broadcast television, online media, mobile applications, and independent films.
-Throughout the program you'll take courses that help you build a comprehensive understanding of digital content creation and storytelling, with a curriculum that strikes a balance between traditional film foundations and the latest production and postproduction techniques.
-You'll learn how to master essential visual communication and video production methods for digital photography, HD video production, lighting, audio mixing, and nonlinear editing.
+By utilizing the latest tools available to today's media developers, students learn how to create professional content for broadcast television, online media, mobile applications, and independent films.
+Throughout the program students take courses that help them build a comprehensive understanding of digital content creation and storytelling, with a curriculum that strikes a balance between traditional film foundations and the latest production and postproduction techniques.
+Students learn how to master essential visual communication and video production methods for digital photography, HD video production, lighting, audio mixing, and nonlinear editing.

-Supporting classes also cover complementary career skills in computer business applications, personal finance management, production budgeting, and networking.
-Class projects will help you apply this knowledge as you craft your own visual and narrative pieces for different media.
-You'll learn to take a story through the entire creative process, including developing a script, planning the logistics of production, working on location to capture your story on camera, as well as file management, editing, and distribution.
-To help you make the transition into your career after graduation, we've also got a team of Career Development professionals that can help you polish your interviewing skills and get you ready to enter the industry.
-In addition, our Career Development services and advisors will be available for support and assistance throughout your career - not just during your education.
+Supporting classes also cover complementary career skills in computer business applications, finance management, production budgeting, and networking.
+Class projects will help students apply this knowledge as they craft their own visual and narrative pieces for different media.
+Students learn to take a story through the entire creative process, including developing a script, planning the logistics of production, working on location to capture their story on camera, as well as file management, editing, and distribution.
+To help students make the transition into their career after graduation, we've also got a team of Career Development professionals that can help students polish their interviewing skills and get them ready to enter the industry.